coderdiaz/vue-datasource/README.md

 ]
 ```

-To get the user's role we would need to define in our columns array:
+To get the user role we would need to define in our columns array:
 ```javascript
 {
     ...,